Nilesh410/Master_JS/readme.md

   16. what is call stack ?
   17. what is this keyword? what is the value hold by this keyword?
 (Refer 5_this_keyword->1_example.js)
   18. which are the different type of scope in JS explain with example.
   19. what is lexical scope in the program?
-Expain with example(5_this_keyword->2_example.js)
+Explain with example(5_this_keyword->2_example.js)
-  20. what is the value of this in arrow function with different senerio?
+  20. what is the value of this in arrow function with different senario?
 (Refer 3_example.js)
   21. Solve some coding questions on this (Refer 4_Q_A.js)

 ## 5&6.
 Execution Context and Scope
 #### Execute JS Code Internally
   -> JS Code execute internally in two phases called as memory creation phase and code execution phase.
   -> In memory creation phase JS engine just allocates the memory for the variable and function but do not assign any value to the variable
-  -> In code execution phase JS engine assign the value to the variable and executue the function
+  -> In code execution phase JS engine assign the value to the variable and execute the function
-  -> That process we called as excution context
+  -> That process we called as execution context
   -> Same procedure will be followed for the every function which is mentioned in the source code
 #### **Debugger**
   -> By using debugger we can debug the code line by line and observed the output of each line